siriscmv/smart-lock/apps/pi/README.md

-# Smart Lock Client
+# Smart Lock Vehicle

-- Meant to be run in environments with low computing power (like a Raspberry pi)
+- Meant to be run in the raspberry pi automatically at startup
+- Install deps using pip
-- Run using `cd packages/client && npm i && node .`
+- Run using `python smart-lock-vehicle.py`